AqwamCreates/DataPredict/docs/TermsAndConditionsViolationBountyRewardInformation.md

 * Criminal liability for false accusations or defamation, with penalties including fines, legal costs, and compensatory damages for the harmed parties.

-* Damages for false accusations: Any company or individual falsely accused will be entitled to compensation for damages, including reputational harm, business losses, and legal fees.
+* Damages for false accusations: Any company or individual falsely accused will be entitled to compensation for damages by the reporting parties, including reputational harm, business losses, and legal fees.

 ## Example